Chimpanzee: Attacks

-Use in research
+In captivity

+Chimpanzees are more numerous in captivity than any other great ape species, with facilities in the US alone housing around 1300 individuals as of 2024.
+Captive chimpanzees reside in research facilities, zoos, and sanctuaries, the latter of which have been used for individuals retired from laboratories.
+Modern facilities try to stimulate the ape's natural behaviours and cognitive abilities, using tools like feeders, termite mounds, climbable surfaces and plastic toys, as well as material to build nests.
+Chimpanzees are also able to bond with their human caretakers through barriers.
+Even with enrichments captive chimpanzees can exhibit abnormal behaviours such as eating their own faeces, plucking hair, and repetitive rocking.

-Hundreds of chimpanzees have been kept in laboratories for research.
-Most such laboratories either conduct or make the animals available for invasive research, defined as "inoculation with an infectious agent, surgery or biopsy conducted for the sake of research and not for the sake of the chimpanzee, and/or drug testing".
+Hundreds of chimpanzees have been kept in laboratories most of which either conduct or make the animals available for invasive research, defined as "inoculation with an infectious agent, surgery or biopsy conducted for the sake of research and not for the sake of the chimpanzee, and/or drug testing".
 Research chimpanzees tend to be used repeatedly over decades for up to 40 years, unlike the pattern of use of most laboratory animals.
 Two federally funded American laboratories use chimpanzees: the Yerkes National Primate Research Center at Emory University in Atlanta, Georgia, and the Southwest National Primate Center in San Antonio, Texas.
-Five hundred chimpanzees have been retired from laboratory use in the US and live in animal sanctuaries in the US or Canada.
+Five hundred chimpanzees have been retired from laboratory use in the US and live in sanctuaries in the US or Canada.
 A five-year moratorium was imposed by the US National Institutes of Health in 1996, because too many chimpanzees had been bred for HIV research, and it has been extended annually since 2001.
 With the publication of the chimpanzee genome, plans to increase the use of chimpanzees in America were reportedly increasing in 2006, some scientists arguing that the federal moratorium on breeding chimpanzees for research should be lifted.
 However, in 2007, the NIH made the moratorium permanent.